t-ski/regex-vault/README.md

 ### [Browse…](./regex/)

-> 🟨 🟦 &ensp; 🧪 &hairsp; Targeted and tested for JavaScript environments.
+> 🧪 &hairsp; Targeted and tested for ECMAScript environments.

+> 🔧 &hairsp; Feel free to improve an existing, or propose a new regex.

 ##